 We will test our results and write them down.

-We will put our results on our website.
-We will publish the address later.
+We will blog about our results on our website.